Q. Can I change my schedule once the semester starts?

 Q. How can I withdraw from a course?

-A. You can withdraw from a course through the mid-semester date.
+A. In order to withdraw from a course, you need to fill out both the late withdrawal and course change request forms, which are available in the SBS Advising Center (Thompson 128).
+These forms need to be signed by your instructor and brought to the Registrar's office by the mid-semester date.
+This is the deadline for withdrawing from a course.
 A "W" will show up on your transcript indicating that you were enrolled in the course after the add/drop period.
-Just fill out the course change request form (available at the SBS Advising Center and at the Registrar's Office, 209 Whitmore Administration Building), have it signed by your instructor and bring it to the Registrar's Office by the mid-semester date.
 The form does NOT require a dean's signature.
 Just be sure you remain a full time student (carrying 12+ credits).

 Q. I am not doing well in a class.
 Can I withdraw from it after the mid-semester date?

 A. The only way you can withdraw from a course after the mid-semester date is if you have verifiable and extenuating circumstances.
 You should discuss your situation with your academic advisor.
-If you decide to petition for a late withdrawal, use the Late Withdrawal Petition form.
+If you decide to petition for a late withdrawal, please fill out the Late Withdrawal Petition form as well as the Course Change Request Form.
 Your petition will be reviewed and you will be notified of the decision.

 Q. Can I take a required course for my major or a general education course pass/fail?